 Use this sweet potato has leftovers as a wrap filling, with black beans, creamy avocado, different veggies, and a green dairy-free creamy sauce or hummus.

 No, just be sure to scrub them well and remove any eyes or other imperfections; However, sweet potato skin can be a little tough, so if you prefer a softer texture, you can peel them.

 If you want to clean Brussels sprouts, you should start by cutting off the stem and discarding it.
 Then, cut the Brussels sprouts in half to expose the core.
 Finally, use a paring knife to slice away any brown spots or blemishes on the outside of the vegetable.
 Once they're all cleaned up, you can cook them however you'd like!

 Or try out this delicious sweet potato crunch with apples!
 You will love it!

-⭐ If you try this Brussel sprout sweet potato hash recipe, let us know! 💬 Leave a comment, rate it, and don't forget to tag us @ourplantbasedworld on Instagram.
+⭐ If you try this Brussels sprout sweet potato hash recipe, let us know! 💬 Leave a comment, rate it, and don't forget to tag us @ourplantbasedworld on Instagram.
 Cheers!

 Brussel Sprout Sweet Potato Breakfast Hash with Chorizo (Vegan)